concretesolutions/sunomono/README.md

 ```

   > The default language is English ('en').
-The elements of Gherkin such as Given, When, Then, And, Scenario will be translated to all Gherkin supported languages, but this gem has just a few translation files (see that in folder: `lib/cs/bdd/locales`).
+The elements of Gherkin such as Given, When, Then, And, Scenario will be translated to all Gherkin supported languages, but this gem has just a few translation files (see that in folder: `lib/sunomono/locales`).

-  > **CS-BDD doesn't support your mother language?** No problem.
+  > **Sunomono doesn't support your mother language?** No problem.
 Fork it, create your yml translation file, uses the en.yml file as a template.
 Translate it and make a pull request.
 There are only 15 lines to be translated, this will take no time.

   > **Want to know how to name your translation yml file?** See the Gherkin supported languages [here](https://github.com/cucumber/gherkin/blob/master/lib/gherkin/i18n.json) for reference.

 Once the project is created, open its folder (`cd ProjectName`) and run `bundle install`

-  > This project supports both Android and iOS, so if you are on a PC you will not need the gems that are only for Macs, so you can run the command `bundle install --without mac_os`

   > Remember to fix the calabash-cucumber version on the Gemfile.
 When updating the calabash-cucumber gem version you need to update the Calabash framework that was embedded on your iOS code.
 So, my suggestion is to update it manually.
 [In this page](https://github.com/calabash/calabash-ios/wiki/B1-Updating-your-Calabash-iOS-version) you can find more information on how to update the Calabash framework.